-New Directors are appointed by the Board, following recommendation by the Nomination Committee.
+New Directors are appointed by the Board, following recommendation by the Nomination and Remuneration Committee.
 An independent external search consultancy may be used to assist in the selection of Directors.
 Care is taken to ensure that when a new Director is appointed there is a balance of skills and experience appropriate for the requirements of the Company and that new Directors have enough time available to devote to the affairs of the Company.
 The Board has formulated a programme of induction training for newly-appointed Directors.
-There are ongoing arrangements in place to ensure that Directors can keep up-to-date with new legislation, industry and regulatory matters and changing risks, including briefings from the Manager and the Company Secretary.
+There are ongoing arrangements in place to ensure that Directors can keep up-to-date with new legislation, industry and regulatory matters and changing risks, including briefings from the Manager and the Secretary.

 No Director has a contract of employment with the Company.
-Directors' terms and conditions of appointment are set out in letters of appointment which are available for inspection at the registered office of the Company and on the Company's section of the Manager's website at www.invescoperpetual.co.uk/citymerchants.
+Directors' terms and conditions of appointment are set out in letters of appointment which are available for inspection at the registered office of the Company and on the Company's section of the Manager's website at www.invesco.co.uk/citymerchants.

 The Articles of Association require that a Director shall retire and be subject to re-election at the first AGM after appointment and at least every three years thereafter.
 Thus, no Director serves a term of more than three years before re-election.
 A Director's tenure will normally be a maximum of three terms of three years, except that the Board may determine otherwise if it is considered that the continued service on the Board of an individual Director is in the best interests of the Company and its shareholders.
-This is in keeping with the AIC Code.
+This is in keeping with the 2016 AIC Code.
 In this case, a Director serving longer than nine years will seek re-election annually.
-The Board have decided that consideration of a director's tenure shall include any time served on the board of the Company's predecessor, City Merchants High Yield Trust plc.
-The Board considers that the independence of Clive Nicholson, who served as Chairman and Director of the predecessor company, is not compromised by his length of service.
+The Board has decided that consideration of a Director's tenure shall include any time served on the board of the Company's predecessor, City Merchants High Yield Trust plc.
+As detailed in the Chairman's Statement, Winifred retired from the Board on 31 March 2019.